 The Major develops an appreciation for the different aspects that go into planning an event.
 The management and leadership courses will prepare the student to organize, coordinate, and motivate teams, and ensure the effective allocation of resources, for the timely completion of complex projects.
 The Mediation and Conflict Resolution course will teach the student how to deal with people in a calm fashion so that everyone can come to an agreement.
 The communication courses polish listening skills that are needed when dealing with clients, and teach one how to communicate their thoughts in the best way they can.
-The Business and Professional Communication course will teach one how to communicate effectively with businesses involved in the event (e.g. florist, caterer).
-In the accounting course, the student will learn how to choose different businesses based on their financial success.
+The Business and Professional Communication course will teach one how to communicate will teach one how to communicate student will teach one how to choose different businesses based on their financial success.